suvo-gh/Numpy-Proj/README.md

 Path: project_data = 'KAG_Conversion_Data.csv'

                 ***Features:***
-ad_id: unique ID for each ad
+1.ad_id: unique ID for each ad
-xyzcampaignid: an ID associated with each ad campaign of XYZ company
-fbcampaignid: an ID associated with how Facebook tracks each campaign
-age: age of the person to whom the ad is shown
-gender: gender of the person to whom the add is shown
-interest: a code specifying the category to which the person’s interest belongs (interests are as mentioned in the person’s Facebook public profile)
+2.xyzcampaignid: an ID associated with each ad campaign of XYZ company 3.fbcampaignid: an ID associated with how Facebook tracks each campaign 4.age: age of the person to whom the ad is shown 5.gender: gender of the person to whom the add is shown 6.interest: a code specifying the category to which the person’s interest belongs (interests are as mentioned in the person’s Facebook public profile)
-Impressions: the number of times the ad was shown
-Clicks: number of clicks on for that ad
+7.Impressions: the number of times the ad was shown 8.Clicks: number of clicks on for that ad
-Spent: Amount paid by company xyz to Facebook, to show that ad Total conversion: Total number of people who enquired about the product after seeing the ad Approved conversion: Total number of people who bought the product after seeing the ad
+9.Spent: Amount paid by company xyz to Facebook, to show that ad 10.Total conversion: Total number of people who enquired about the product after seeing the ad 11.Approved conversion: Total number of people who bought the product after seeing the ad

              ***Instructions:***